History of: The Tote

 Our own range of Tote bags – the original Tote, or the Business Tote – have been designed to adopt the practical benefits associated with any classic tote, but reinvented and upgraded in a style unique to a Mackenzie piece.
 The shapes are cut from our own blocks, designed especially to provide a sturdy everyday bag thats large enough to be practical, but still crafted by hand from our finest leather hide.

-A Mackenzie Tote bag is also available in a variety of colours, but unlike the canvas original, our bags are always crafted out of soft Italian leather hide and complemented with a pigskin lining.
-Our design features a top press stud closure and can be made in four different sizes, from extra small to large.
+A Mackenzie Tote bag is also available in a variety of colours, but unlike the canvas original, our bags are always crafted out of soft Italian leather hide and complemented with a suede velour lining.
+Our design features a top press stud closure and can be made in five different sizes, from tiny to large.
 The hide leather of our totes gain character from wear, slowly giving your bag a beautiful and distinctive worn charm.

 So, just like the concept of the L.L Bean Ice bag, our Tote designs stand the test of time, not just through style, but in their bespoke and handcrafted manufacture.